mr-nfamous/ungop/readme.md

 headers and detect the target architecture based on whatever well known feature test macros are available.
-Once we know the target and what supplementary processor features are available, one of the target specific headers will be included.
+Once we know the target and what supplementary processor features are available, one or more of the target specific headers will be included.
+E.g. arm's intrinsics are defined in <arm_acle.h>

-# ABOUT
+and <arm_neon.h> while x86 has <immintrin.h> and the dozens
+of extension specific headers it implicitly includes.

 ungop - pronounced "ungop" - is the name of an abstract complex instruction set architecture specification, which